 1. Recognize When You’re Stressed:

 The first step is to recognize that you are stressed.
-It’s amazing how many people maintain high levels of stress and that becomes their modus operandi.
+It’s amazing how many people maintain high levels of stress, and that becomes their modus operandi.
 When they get to that point, they don’t even realize that they are experiencing stress.
-If you are in this situation you need to reflect back to a time when you were not constantly stressed out.
+If you are in this situation, you need to reflect back to a time when you were not constantly stressed out.

-2. Find a Place That is Quiet:
+2. Find a Quiet Place:

 3. Connect Socially:

 We need contact with each other.
-Face-to-face contact is the best but if that is not available connect with people on social media.
+Face-to-face contact is the best, but if that is not available, connect with people on social media.
 Strive to stay off business and political topics when you are stressed out.
 These will only add to your stress.
 Consider talking about music, funny stuff, or whatever you and your friends would like to talk about.